 In connection with our private placement in 2007, we entered into employment agreements with each of the individuals serving as named executive officers at the time.
 These employment agreements (the "Legacy Employment Agreements") remain in place with Messrs.
 Koertner, Engen and Swartz.
 Ms. Johnson entered into an employment agreement (the "Johnson Employment Agreement") in connection with her appointment as Senior Vice President, Chief Financial Officer and Treasurer in October 2015.
-Mr. Cooper entered into an employment agreement (the "Cooper Employment Agreement") in 2015 in connection with his appointment as Senior Vice President.
+Mr. Cooper entered into an employment agreement (the "Cooper Employment Agreement") in 2015 in connection with his appointment as a Senior Vice President.
 Mr. Evans is no longer employed by the Company.
-The Legacy Employment Agreements, Johnson Employment Agreement and Cooper Employment Agreement (collectively, the "Employment Agreements") provide for severance payments and benefits upon a termination of a named executive's employment Agreements."
+The Legacy Employment Agreements, Johnson Employment Agreement and Cooper Employment Agreement (collectively, the "Employment Agreements") provide for severance payments and benefits upon a termination of a named executive's employment without "cause" or for "good reason," as further described below under "Executive Compensation Tables - Employment Agreements."
 We compete for executive talent in a highly competitive market in which companies routinely offer similar benefits to named executive officers.
 We view the cash severance and continuation of health and welfare benefits as appropriate for the named executive officers who may not be in a position to readily obtain comparable employment within a reasonable period of time due to the restrictive covenants, including a one-year non-compete covenant, in the Employment Agreements.